Test Your Basic Knowledge About Clotting Factors And Anticoagulants

 Testing Your Knowledge: Clotting Factors

-The coagulation cascade is often represented as an intricate web of interconnected pathways – the intrinsic, extrinsic, and common pathways.
+The coagulation cascade is often represented as an layered web of interconnected pathways – the intrinsic, extrinsic, and common pathways.
 These pathways converge to activate factor X, leading to the formation of thrombin, and ultimately, a stable fibrin clot.
 Let's test your knowledge on the key players:

 1. The Intrinsic Pathway: This pathway is activated by contact with negatively charged surfaces (e.g., collagen exposed during injury).
 It involves factors XII, XI, IX, and VIII.